-TORONTO, July 11 2018 – theScore, Inc. (TSX Venture: SCR) (“theScore”) today announced the financial results for the three and nine months ended May 31, 2018 in accordance with International Financial Reporting Standards (“IFRS”).
+TORONTO, July 24, 2019 – theScore, Inc. (TSX Venture: SCR) (“theScore”) today announced the financial results for the three and nine months ended May 31, 2019 in accordance with International Financial Reporting Standards (“IFRS”).
+All financial information in this press release is reported in Canadian dollars, unless otherwise indicated.

-theScore will be hosting a conference call at 4:30pm EST on Wednesday, July 11.
-Management will review the Company’s Q3 F2018 results, followed by a question and answer session.
+theScore will host a conference call and webcast at 4:30pm EST on Wednesday, July 24 where management will review the Company’s Q3 F2019 results, followed by a Q&A session:

 Conference Call Dial-In